 Who is Aubry?

-I’m from Arkansas, but I do wear shoes.
+Welcome!
+I’m Aubry, and I’m really glad you’re here.
+I’m a rural Arkansas transplant living in urban Dallas (so basically: I wear shoes now).
 I graduated from Ouachita (WASH-uh-tah) Baptist University with degrees in Biology and Christian Studies.
-I’m married to Brady, and I spend my days wrangling my three kids: Breckon (4), Kian (2), and Eden (5 months).
-We’ve taken our traveling circus all over this country in pursuit of jobs, seminary, and ministry, and now we’re preparing to go overseas in 2014.
+I’m married to Brady, and I spend my days wrangling my three kids: Breckon (4), Kian (3), and Eden (1).
+We’ve taken our traveling circus all over this country in pursuit of jobs, seminary, and ministry, and now we’re preparing to move overseas in December 2014.

 Why “Life, Liturgy, and the Pursuit of Jesus?”